epri-dev/wisund/doc/design.md

 ## Building the software and firmware
-There are [instructions for building the software on the Raspberry Pi](@ref pibuild) and also instructions for building the firmware for the CC1200 evaluation board.
-(TODO: add CC1200 instructions).
+There are [instructions for building the software on the Raspberry Pi](@ref pibuild) and also [instructions for building the firmware for the CC1200 evaluation board](@ref cc1200build).

 ## Tool design
 ![Block Diagram](../blocks.dot.svg)